 - Stabilise the economy and convert the economy into a market economy by the removal of unwanted restrictions.

-- Allow international flow of goods, capital, services, technology, human resources, etc. without too many restrictions.
+- Allow the international flow of goods, capital, services, technology, human resources, etc. without too many restrictions.

 - Enhance the participation of private players in all sectors of the economy.
-For this, the reserved sectors for the government was reduced to just 3.
+For this, the reserved sectors for the government were reduced to just 3.